Taking your dog on a UK Hill Walking adventure?

 We also recommend taking high protein treats with your during the trip which can be easily fed and without being too filling, a great option for this is treats such as our Fresco Training Treats, they are made from pure meat and contain a high protein level to keep your dog bursting with energy and also come in a hang zip lock bag to keep them dry from the elements.

 If your planned journey is a full day affair you should always remember to not only take treats & water with you but also your dogs main meal diet too.
 With RAW feeding on rise we have created an exclusive Dry RAW food to help with the impossible task of taking a Frozen RAW food dog diet up a mountain.
 Our Fresco Dry RAW food is a completely balanced diet which is gently air & freeze dried to lock in all the goodness without an preservatives and without the need to add water like other brands.

-Our unqiue 80/20 Dry RAW complete food is perfect for trips away with a daily feeding guidline of only 0.8% of your dogs body weight required for them to maintain a healthy diet, it can also be easily fed along side your current frozen raw dog food diet plan.
+Our unique 80/20 Dry RAW complete food is perfect for trips away with a daily feeding guideline of only 0.8% of your dogs body weight required for them to maintain a healthy diet, it can also be easily fed along side your current frozen raw dog food diet plan.
 View our FRESCO Dry RAW range today by clicking here.